kadirakinkorkunc/signalRChatProject/README.md

 # signalRChatProject

-# Real-Time Chat Project
-# Chat with each other on dynamically created chat rooms.

 Server side created with .Net Core <br>
 Client side managed by Angular <br>
 Used SignalR for real-time managing.